mieubrisse/personal-writing/the-sleep-guide/post.md

 Fundamentals: Understanding Your Body
 =====================================
-To fix your sleep problems, you'll first need to understand some things about your body.
+To fix your sleep problems, I need to teach you some important things about how your body works.

 ### Two Nervous Systems
 You have two opposing nervous systems:

-1. **Sympathetic Nervous System:** This is your "fight or flight" nervous system, responsible for wakefulness, focus, and the stress response.
+1. **Sympathetic Nervous System (SNS):** This is your "fight or flight" nervous system.
+It's responsible for alertness, attention focus, and the stress response.
 It releases adrenaline during dangerous or high-energy activities such as fighting or sports, and also cortisol during longer periods of stress.
-2. **Parasympathetic Nervous System:** This is your "rest and digest" nervous system, responsible for relaxation, metabolism, and energy conservation.
+2. **Parasympathetic Nervous System (PNS):** This is your "rest and digest" nervous system.
+It's responsible for relaxation, metabolism, and energy conservation.
 When engaged, it turns off the stress response and brings us back to a calm place so digestion can occur.

+To remember the difference, think:

+- Sympathetic nervous system is "sympathetic" to your danger
+- "parar" in Spanish/Portuguese means "to stop"; the parasympathetic nervous system is all about stopping and relaxing

 ### The Sympathetic Is Stronger
 The sympathetic nervous system is faster and stronger than parasympathetic nervous system.
 You can shoot to 100% stress level in seconds, but it will take hours to come back down.